Teacher Dashboard optional document management settings Follow

 By default, Hāpara Teacher Dashboard displays all documents, including read-only files.
 The ability to view read-only documents can be useful, so that teachers know which students have access to a specific document.
 However, if teachers wish to only view student activity in Dashboard, rather than all files that they have read-only access to, you may wish to disable this option.
 When Display Read-Only Documents is disabled, Dashboard will only display documents that students can edit.

 When Click-to-Share is enabled, any authorized user of Hāpara Teacher Dashboard can gain temporary access to student documents by opening them from Dashboard.
 The access lasts for just one hour, after which time access is revoked for the user.
-This option is useful for administrators or other non-teachers who wish to view specific student documents from Dashboard.
+This option is useful for administrators, occasional teachers or other faculty staff members who require visibility of specific student documents without waiting to request access.